yelloweq/yelloweq/README.md

 ### 💻 Right now, I am:

- - Doing a JavaScript/React Mobile app coding bootcamp
+ - Preparing to start a Software Development Placement
  - Keeping up with my Uni course work
  - Trying to get plenty of sleep
- - Probably playing League of legends                                                 ~send help~
+ - Slowly working through or looking for side projects

 ---